DanielDiazHernandezPP/ProntoPagaDocs/docs/Pay ins/payins-peru/payins-peru-wallet/yape-on-file-ocp.md

 deprecated: false
 hidden: false
 metadata:
-  title: 'Acepta pagos con Yape On File: One Click Payments | ProntoPaga Docs'
+  title: 'Recibe pagos con Yape On File: One Click Payments | ProntoPaga Docs'
   description: >-
     Yape One Click Payments is a feature that allows users to make payments with a single tap after registering their details just once.
 You can easily add